Argumentative-Engineering/argumentative.dev/src/content/projects/mutiny.md

 Mutiny is a local multiplayer game that can support up to TEN players!

 A local multiplayer game inspired by <u>Smash Bros</u> and <u>Bomberman</u> well known even amongst fellow students due to its fun, casual, and collaborative play.
-This was originally a 2-day project, but is now being turned into a large-scale game because my team and I were offered funding for it.